 Technology companies, including many of the Company's competitors, frequently enter into litigation based on allegations of patent infringement or other violations of intellectual property rights.
 In addition, patent holding companies seek to monetize patents they have purchased or otherwise obtained.
 As the Company grows, the intellectual property rights claims against it will likely increase.
 The Company intends to vigorously defend infringement actions in court and before the U.S. International Trade Commission.
 The plaintiffs in these actions frequently seek injunctions and substantial damages.
 Regardless of the scope or validity of such patents or other intellectual property rights, or the merits of any claims by potential or actual litigants, the Company may have to engage in protracted litigation.
 If the Company is found to infringe one or more patents or other intellectual property rights, regardless of whether it can develop non-infringing technology, it may be required to pay substantial damages or royalties to a third-party, or it may be subject to a temporary or permanent injunction prohibiting the Company from marketing or selling certain products.
 In certain cases, the Company may consider the desirability of entering into licensing agreements, although no assurance can be given that such licenses can be obtained on acceptable terms or that litigation will not occur.
 These licenses may also significantly increase the Company's operating expenses.
 Regardless of the merit of particular claims, litigation may be expensive, time-consuming, disruptive to the Company's operations and distracting to management.
-In recognition of these considerations, the Company may enter into arrangements to settle litigation.
-If one or more legal matters were resolved against the Company's consolidated financial statements for that reporting period could be materially adversely affected.
-Further, such an outcome could result in significant compensatory, punitive or trebled monetary damages, disgorgement of revenue or p contractual provisions.
-We also rely on laws pertaining to trademarks and domain names to protect the value of our corporate brands and reputation.
-Despite our efforts to protect our proprietary rights, unauthorized parties may copy aspects of our services or technology, obtain and use information, marks, or technology that we regard as proprietary, or otherwise violate or infringe our intellectual property rights.
-In addition, it is possible that others could independently develop substantially equivalent intellectual property.
-If we do not effectively protect our intellectual property, or if others independently develop substantially equivalent intellectual property, our competitive position could be weakened.
+In recognition of these considerations, the Company may be expensive, time-consuming, disruptive to the Company's operations and distracting to management.
+In recognition of these considerations, the Company may be expensive, time-consuming, disruptive to the Company's operations and distracting to management.
+In recognition of these considerations, the Company may be expensive, time-consuming, di